- Pets and Animals»

 Why Are Sticks Bad Chew Toys For Dogs?

 What owner hasn’t used a stick from the back yard to play a game of fetch with their dog?
 It’s almost a rite of passage.
-Most often, the game is pretty uneventful, their bond continues to grow, and the dog and the owner get cheerfully tired out.
-And dogs just love to chew on sticks, sometimes even more so than a favorite toy.
+Most often the game is pretty uneventful, their bond continues to grow, and the dog and the owner get cheerfully tired out.
+And dogs just love to chew on sticks.

 But there are the exceptions to the norm, when the stick causes some serious problems.
 Splinters from the chewed stick can become embedded anywhere along the alimentary tract, from tongue to intestines, leading to complications such as internal bleeding and infection.

-But I’d like to share some information concerning additional dangers I learned about after reading an article in a publication of the Cummings School of Veterinary Medicine at Tufts University www.tuftsyourdog.com.
+But, at the risk of sounding like an alarmist, I’d like to share some information concerning additional dangers I learned about after reading an article in a publication of the Cummings School of Veterinary Medicine at Tufts University called Your Dog.

 When a splinter lodges in the neck, typically below the dog’s head on the underside of the neck, it causes a visible and firm abscess known as a cervical abscess.
 In this instance, the term “cervical” comes from the medical term meaning something “related to the neck,” as in “cervical vertebrae.”

 The abscess will consist of a pool of infected fluid and pus caused by bacteria on the stick and from the dog’s mouth; bacteria that should never have found its way deep inside the dog’s neck.